getCUJO/QoOID/draft-ietf-ippm-qoo.md

 It is designed to be easy to understand, while at the same time being objective, adaptable to different network quality needs, and allowing advanced analyses to identify the root cause of network problems {{I-D.draft-ietf-opsawg-rfc5706bis}}.
-Centered around the QoO score, this document defines a network requirement framework that allows application developers to specify quality-focused network performance requirements (for example, regarding latency, throughput, and packet loss), along with a way to derive the user-facing QoO score by comparing the quality-focused performance requirements of applications to measurements of network performance.
+Centered around the QoO score, this document defines the QoO framework which allows application developers to specify quality-focused network performance requirements (for example, regarding latency, throughput, and packet loss) and provides a way to derive the user-facing QoO score by comparing the quality-focused performance requirements of applications to measurements of network performance.

 The QoO framework builds on Quality Attenuation {{TR-452.1}}, a network quality metric that enables network operators to achieve fault isolation {{I-D.draft-ietf-opsawg-rfc5706bis}} and effective network planning through composability {{RFC6049}}.
-Quality Attenuation meets most of the requirements set out in {{requirements}}: it is composable, captures the ability of a network to satisfy application requirements, and can be compared to a variety of application needs.
+Quality Attenuation meets most of the requirements for a meaningful network quality score set out in {{requirements}}: it is composable, captures the ability of a network to satisfy application requirements, and can be compared to a variety of application needs.
 However, interpreting raw Quality Attenuation values is difficult for end-users and